shereedietel/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this means that writing clean, concise, and easily understandable code is more valuable than overly complex solutions.
 Strive to break down intricate problems into simpler components, avoid unnecessary abstractions, and always consider the maintainability and readability of your code.
 Remember, the goal is not just to make it work but to make it work well and be comprehensible for others (and yourself in the future)."

+# 2024-02-07
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, the code you write today might be read, understood, and modified by others tomorrow, or even by yourself in a few months.
+Invest time in clear abstractions, modularity, and documentation – it's not just about writing code but also about making it comprehensible and resilient to change."

+Also, embrace the principle of DRY (Don't Repeat Yourself) to minimize redundancy, use version control systems to manage your codebase effectively, and continuously integrate automated testing into your workflow for improved reliability.
+Lastly, keep learning and adapting as technology evolves; programming is as much about craftsmanship as it is about staying updated with best practices and advancements.